lulunac27a/bingo-game-with-score/README.md

 # Bingo Game with Score Multipliers

 This web app is a bingo game with score multipliers for making streaks and making bingos.
+It have various score multipliers, like making a bingo increases the score multiplier and get a lot of points, marking the cell quickly when the number is called will get bonus points and changing to higher difficulty will call numbers faster, but gets more points.

+# Features

+- Various score multipliers
+- 3 difficulty modes: Easy, Medium and Hard